 “Today in the Bay Area, one in three people make impossible choices between putting food on the table, paying their utility bills, or seeing the doctor.
 In a region as prosperous as ours, that’s simply unacceptable,” said Daniel Lurie, Founder and CEO of Tipping Point Community.
 “Okta is modeling how companies in the Bay Area can step up to address this crisis in a meaningful and sustained way.
 There is no silver bullet to solving poverty, but if we come together as a community, there’s nothing the Bay Area can’t tackle.”

 To discuss Okta's investment in Tipping Point and its commitments to the community, the company will welcome local nonprofit and civic leaders to its new headquarters and at its Community Open House tonight, featuring a panel of speakers including Daniel Lurie, CEO of Tipping Point Community; Shamann Walton, San Francisco Board Of Supervisors, District 10; and Emily Schaffer, Executive Director, Year Up.
 For more information or to RSVP, please visit: http://regionalevents.okta.com/oktascommunityopenhouse.

 For more information about Okta for Good, visit: https://www.okta.com/okta-for-good/.

 Okta is the leading independent provider of identity for the enterprise.
-The Okta Identity Cloud enables organizations to securely connect the right people to the right technologies at the right time.
-With over 6,000 pre-built integrations to applications and infrastructure providers, Okta customers can easily and securely use the best technologies for their business.
-Over 6,100 organizations, including 20th Century Fox, JetBlue, Nordstrom, Slack, Teach for America and Twilio, trust Okta to help protect the identities of their workforces and customers.
+The Okta Identity Cloud enables organizations to both secure and manage their extended enterprise, and transform their customers’ experiences.
+With over 5,500 pre-built integrations to applications and infrastructure providers, Okta customers can easily and securely adopt the technologies they need to fulfill their missions.
+Over 5,600 organizations, including 20th Century Fox, JetBlue, Nordstrom, Slack, Teach for America and Twilio, trust Okta to securely connect their people and technology.